JSON streaming: Comparison

 Line-delimited JSON works very well with traditional line-oriented tools.

 Concatenated JSON works with pretty-printed JSON but requires more effort and complexity to parse.
 It doesn't work well with traditional line-oriented tools.
 Concatenated JSON streaming is a superset of line-delimited JSON streaming.

 Length-prefixed JSON works with pretty-printed JSON.
 It doesn't work well with traditional line-oriented tools, but may offer performance advantages over line-delimited or concatenated streaming.
 It can also be simpler to parse.

+Approaches

-Newline-Delimited JSON
+Newline-delimited JSON

 Two terms for equivalent formats of line-delimited JSON are: